HSULW/Game-Programming/README.md

 # Game-Programming
-NTNU 111-2 course : Learn to Code: Images, Animation, and Games A group
+NTNU 111-2 COURSE : Learn to Code: Images, Animation, and Games A group

 ## Project 1